Force over Distance: Chapter 14

 Young exchanged a quick glance with TJ.

 “Camile,” Young said.
-“If the crew’s gonna be told he has some kind of ‘psychic link’ with the ship, they’ll need to see him on his feet and they’ll need to know that he and I are on the same page.”
+“If the crew’s gonna be told he has a ‘psychic link’ with the ship, they’ll need to see him on his feet and they’ll need to know he and I are on the same page.”

-“You can spread the word that three town-hall meetings will happen this afternoon.
-Tell them—” he looked at his watch, then at TJ.
+Young sighed.
+“Spread the word that three town-hall meetings will happen this afternoon.
+Tell them—” he glanced at his watch, then at TJ.
 “What do you think?”

 “I wouldn’t nail down a specific time.”
-TJ looked at Rush, her brow furrowed.
+TJ studied Rush, her brow furrowed.
 “He never sleeps like this.
 He just suffered a huge, poorly-defined neurological trauma.
 We’re lucky he regained consciousness at all.”

-Young nodded, then glanced at Wray.
+Young met Wray’s eyes.
 “I'll leave it to you to organize the groups.
 I’ll radio when I have a time.”

-“Don’t forget,” Wray said, as she turned to go, “to leave time for your meeting with Colonel Telford.”
-She left the infirmary, her low heels echoing against the deck plating.
+Wray nodded.
+“Don’t forget,” she said, on her way out the door, “to leave time for your meeting with Colonel Telford.”
+With that, she left the infirmary, her low heels echoing against the deck plates.

 Young sighed.